replicatedhq/replicated-docs/docs/enterprise/updating-apps.md

 This method works for both online and air gapped installations.

-For applications installed in an online environment, you can also configure the admin console to automatically update and deploy new versions of an application on a custom cadence.
+For applications installed in an online environment, you can also configure the admin console to automatically check for and deploy new versions of an application on a custom cadence.
 For more information, see [Configure Automatic Updates](#configure-automatic-updates) below.